jamesfmackenzie/chocolatekeen/README.md

 Game data is automatically copied to the Target Directory as part of build - so everything should "just run"

 ### PlayStation Vita (VitaSDK)
-The repository includes an initial VitaSDK target in `build/vita`.
+The repository includes a VitaSDK target in `build/vita`.
+It builds a `.vpk` that packages the executable, default config, and bundled Episode One `GAMEDATA`.

 Prerequisites:
 1. Install VitaSDK and SDL2 for Vita.
-2. Source the VitaSDK environment so tools like `arm-vita-eabi-gcc`, `vita-elf-create`, and `vita-make-fself` are in `PATH`.
+2. Source the VitaSDK environment so tools like `arm-vita-eabi-gcc`, `vita-elf-create`, `vita-make-fself`, and `vita-mksfoex` are in `PATH`.
+3. Make sure `zip` is available on the host machine that is building the VPK.

 Build steps:
 1. Launch a shell with VitaSDK environment loaded.
 2. Navigate to `/build/vita`.
 3. Run `./build_vita.sh -j4` to build and package `chocolate-keen-vita.vpk`.
 4. Optional: Run `./build_vita.sh game -j4` if you only want `chocolate-keen.elf`.
+5. Copy `build/vita/chocolate-keen-vita.vpk` to the Vita and install it with VitaShell or another VPK installer.

+Install/runtime layout:
+* Read-only bundled game data is loaded from `app0:/GAMEDATA/...`
+* Config, save data, mapper data, and other writable files are created under `ux0:data/chocolatekeen/`
+* The build copies `data/GAMEDATA/*` into the VPK, so Episode One is available immediately after install
+* Episode data lookup currently targets bundled `app0:/GAMEDATA/KEEN1`, `app0:/GAMEDATA/KEEN2`, and `app0:/GAMEDATA/KEEN3`

 Notes:
 * The Vita build defaults to software rendering (`USE_OPENGL=0`).
-* The first-pass input shim is intentionally minimal (`src/platform/input_vita.c`).
-* On Vita, read-only game data is loaded from `app0:/GAMEDATA/...`; config/save files are written under `ux0:data/chocolatekeen/`.
+* The Vita target uses a platform-specific input policy in [src/platform/input_vita.c](/Users/jamesmackenzie/Documents/Code/GitHub/chocolatekeen/src/platform/input_vita.c) and still has open follow-up work tracked in [docs/tech-debt.md](/Users/jamesmackenzie/Documents/Code/GitHub/chocolatekeen/docs/tech-debt.md).
+* The build currently places a default `chocolate-keen.cfg` in the VPK, but the runtime config path on Vita is `ux0:data/chocolatekeen/chocolate-keen.cfg`.

 ## Authors
 The original authors of Chocolate Keen are NY00123, QuantumG and Lemm.
 The project started with a reverse engineering of the original Keen code, and the goal is complete authenticity to the original - bugs and all.
 For more info see https://pckf.com/viewtopic.php?f=4&t=2536